Advertiser Disclosure

 Enrollment on Arrival

 If you’re a current Global Entry member or first-time Global Entry applicant and your application has been conditionally approved, you can do Enrollment on Arrival.
-This is perhaps one of the easiest ways to score an interview right now, given the long wait times, as no appointment is needed.
+Given the long wait times for in-person interviews, this is perhaps one of the easiest ways to score an interview right now.
+No appointment is needed.

-Like all other interviews, you will need to have some essential documents handy such as your valid passport, proof of residency, and a permanent resident card (if applicable).
+As with all other interviews, you must have some essential documents handy, including your valid passport, proof of residency, and a permanent resident card (if applicable).

-Note that several airports do not offer enrollment centers, so make sure to check whether your preferred airport participates before arriving.
-These include airports such as Indianapolis International Airport (IND) and Raleigh-Durham International Airport (RDU) and several international airports including Aruba’s Queen Beatrix International Airport (AUA) and Bermuda International Airport (BDA).
+Many airports do not offer enrollment centers, so check whether your preferred airport participates before arriving.
+These include airports such as Indianapolis International Airport (IND) and Raleigh-Durham International Airport (RDU).

 CBP Global Entry appointment image taken

-After submitting your application, you will be contacted to schedule an interview at one of the Global Entry Enrollment Centers across the country.
-Note that not all enrollment centers are located at airports; for instance, the center in Washington, D.C., is in a federal office building.
+After submitting your application, you will be contacted to schedule an interview at one of the Global Entry Enrollment Centers nationwide.
+Not all enrollment centers are at airports; for instance, there’s a Washington, D.C., center in a federal office building.

 Hot Tip: A third-party paid service, Appointment Scanner, sends you alerts when there are last-minute interview cancellations.
 You can choose from over 100 enrollment centers, set a date limit, and customize your notification preferences.